35 Jin4 晉

 The horse was vital to military forces in ancient times; therefore the rapid breeding of horses was essential for armies to succeed.

-Commentary on the image: Brightness rises from earth; Jin.
-A gentleman, in accordance with this, should express himself in a bright way to demonstrate his virtue.
+Commentary on the image: Brightness rises from earth: Jin.
+A gentleman, in accordance with this, expresses himself in a bright way to demonstrate his virtue.

 A gentleman should express himself like the sun shining over the earth to exhibit its virtue.
-In this way he will be recognized and advance.
+In this way he will be recognised and advance.